 We understand that in addressing the needs of disadvantaged pupils there will be some common challenges and some challenges that are the result of individual need.
-We will ensure that our approach is responsive and takes account of common challenges and individual needs using robust, accurate and diagnostic assessment.
+We will ensure that our approach is responsive and takes account of common challenges and individual needs through the use of robust, accurate and diagnostic assessment.